Tenfold Topology of Crystals: Unified classification of crystalline topological insulators and superconductors: Introduction

 Over the past several years, many naturally inquired the effects of spatial crystalline symmetries of CTISC on their topological classification~\cite{Fu2010Odd,Fu2011Topological,hsieh2012topological,dziawa2012topological,tanaka2012experimental,xu2012observation,Mong2010Antiferromagnetic,slager2013space,Chiu2013Classification,Benalcazar2014Classification,Varjas2015Bulk,Shiozaki2015Z2,Cho2015Topological,Yang2015Topological,wang2016hourglass,Ezawa2016Hourglass,Varjas2017Space,Yang2017Topological,Wieder2018Wallpaper,Bouhon2017Global,bouhon2017bulk,Kruthoff2017Topological,kruthoff2017topology,Cornfeld2019Classification,Song2019Topological}.
 A major advancement in that topic came with the formulation of symmetry indicators (SI) and topological quantum chemistry which enable the detection of topological phases from the crystalline symmetry properties of the band structure~\cite{Dong2016Classification,po2017symmetry,bradlyn2017topological,Watanabe2018Structure,Bradlyn2018Band,song2018quantitative,Cano2018Building,Vergniory2017Graph,Ono2018Unified,vergniory2018high,Khalaf2018Symmetry,Khalaf2018Higher,Geier2020Symmetry,Ono2020Refined,ono2020Z2}.
 These have contributed to the discovery and understanding of diverse topological phenomena such as higher-order TISC (HOTISC)~\cite{parameswaran2017topological,Benalcazar2017Quantized,Benalcazar2017Electric,Song2017d,Langbehn2017Reflection,Schindler2018Higher,schindler2018bismuth,xu2017topological,Shapourian2018Topological,lin2017topological,Ezawa2018Higher,Khalaf2018Higher,Geier2018Second,trifunovic2018higher,fang2017rotation,okuma2018topological}, ``fragile" TISC~\cite{bradlyn2017topological,Po2018Fragile,bouhon2018wilson,bradlyn2018disconnected}, obstructed atomic limits~\cite{bradlyn2017topological,bradlyn2018disconnected}, and boundary-obstructed TISC~\cite{khalaf2019boundary}.

 The majority of classification efforts have naturally focused on time-reversal invariant topological insulators (TIs) with spin-orbit coupling, i.e., AZ class AII; see Fig.~\ref{fig:bott}.
 Nevertheless, our understanding of topological crystalline phenomena has since expanded to incorporate other AZ classes.
 However, it has been known that some CTISC are not detectable by their SI and that other topological invariants (such as Berry phases) are needed to discern them, this has been dubbed surface state ambiguity.
-Particularly, for two superconducting AZ classes, AIII, DIII, and CI, no gapped topology is detectable by SI; see discussion in Sec.~\ref{sec:no-SI}.
+Particularly, for three AZ classes, AIII, DIII, and CI, no gapped topology is detectable by SI~\footnote{In general, this does not hold for the extensions discussed in Sec.~\ref{sec:mag}; see, e.g., Ref.~\onlinecite{Geier2020Symmetry}.}; see discussion in Sec.~\ref{sec:no-SI}.
 Noticeably, over the past couple of years, two independent works by Khalaf et~al.~\cite{Khalaf2018Symmetry} and Song et~al.~\cite{Song2019Topological} have presented a classification of anomalous surface states for AZ class AII using different methods.

 In this paper, we show that the topological phases of CTISC are all manifestations of an underlying spectrum for each space group symmetry.
 We first derive these spectra and harness their properties to gain a unified description of the $\KK$-theory and the topological invariants amongst all ten AZ symmetry classes.
 We further use spectra to gain an understanding of atomic insulators (AI) and thus of anomalous surface states which may be regarded as their complements.